eclipse/kapua/README.md

 ### Access

 Once the containers are running, the Kapua services can be accessed.
 Kapua is a multi tenant system.
-The demo installation comes with one default default tenant, called _kapua-sys_, which is also the root tenant.
+The demo installation comes with one default tenant, called _kapua-sys_, which is also the root tenant.
 In Eclipse Kapua a tenant is commonly referred to as an _account_.

 #### The console